 - In-Unit Devices: Don’t forget about in-unit filters, smoke detectors, carbon monoxide detectors, fire extinguishers and fire sprinklers.

-A damaged roof can lead to leaks and may even be at risk of collapsing.
+The condition of a roof is very significant for insurers as it directly impacts the risk of weather-related damage, water damage, and structural issue.
 Inspect your roof for damage and fix any issues before they have time to result in more serious problems.

 - Replace missing or broken shingles.

 - Look for damage to roof flashing and make repairs as needed.